Could a needle in the buttock ease chronic pelvic pain?

 Summary

-This study looks at whether dry needling—inserting thin needles into a ligament in the buttock—can help relieve pain and improve movement in people with sacroiliac joint dysfunction, a common cause of low back and pelvic pain.
-Sixty adults aged 40–65 with confirmed sacroiliac joint problems will receive either real dry needling plus standard physical therapy or a sham (fake) needling plus standard therapy.
-The goal is to see if adding dry needling leads to better pain relief and function.
+This study tests whether dry needling of a ligament in the pelvis can reduce pain and disability in people with sacroiliac joint dysfunction.
+Sixty adults aged 40-65 will receive either real or sham dry needling plus standard physical therapy.
+The goal is to see if this technique improves pain, movement, and daily function.

 Disclaimer